MPDR Beamforming for Almost-Cyclostationary Processes: Experimental results

+This section compares the performance of the MPDR and cMPDR beamformers on the synthetic noise set, which features random harmonic signals with adjustable spectral correlation (\cref{sss:synth}).

 \Cref{fig:synth-inharmonicity}, already discussed in \cref{ssec:calc_shifts}, compares the $\times$ and the $\Delta$ strategies for computing frequency shifts under varying noise inharmonicity, assuming known resonant frequencies.
 These are defined as $\dot{\omega}_p = \omega_0 p (1 + \omega_{\text{err}} / 100)$.
-The $\Delta$ strategy shows robust performance across all inharmonicity levels and is used in all other experiments.
+The performance of the $\Delta$ strategy remains stable across all tested inharmonicity levels and is therefore used in all subsequent experiments.

-\Cref{fig:res_synth} reports the output SI-SDR on speech corrupted by synthetic noise when resonant frequencies are estimated via the periodogram.
-As shown in \cref{fig:res-synth-beta}, the performance of the proposed cMVDR improves with increasing noise correlation $\beta$.
-For $\beta > 0.8$, it even outperforms the oracle MVDR, supporting the theoretical result in \cref{ssec:stat:noise_red_corr} that recommends cMVDR for highly correlated noise. \Cref{fig:res-synth-num_mods} shows the effect of $C_{\text{max}}$, the maximum number of modulations per set.
-With $C_{\text{max}} = 2$, the cMVDR already achieves a \SI{6}{\decibel} gain over the MVDR.
-Increasing $C_{\text{max}}$ improves SI-SDR further, though at higher computational cost. \Cref{fig:res-synth-m} shows that increasing the number of microphones improves performance for all methods, although the cMVDR benefits only marginally from larger $M$.
-This is partly due to challenges in accurately estimating the RTFs, as the cMVDR+ does improve with $M$.
-Interestingly, cMVDR already performs well even with a single microphone.
+\Cref{fig:res_synth} reports the output SI-SDR on speech corrupted by synthetic noise.
+In \crefrange{fig:res-synth-beta}{fig:res-synth-snr}, resonant frequencies are estimated via the periodogram. \Cref{fig:res-synth-beta} shows that the performance of the proposed cMPDR improves with increasing noise correlation $\beta$.
+For $\beta > 0.8$, it even outperforms the oracle MPDR, in agreement with the theoretical result in \cref{ssec:stat:noise_red_corr}, which favors cMPDR for highly correlated noise. \Cref{fig:res-synth-num_mods} shows the effect of $C_{\text{max}}$, the maximum number of modulations per set.
+With $C_{\text{max}} = 2$, the cMPDR already achieves a \SI{5}{\decibel} gain over the MPDR.
+Increasing $C_{\text{max}}$ further improves SI-SDR, providing empirical support for \cref{th:monotonic_ck}. \Cref{fig:res-synth-m} shows that increasing the number of microphones boosts performance for all methods except the cMPDR.
+This occurs because the high spectral correlation ($\beta=0.8$) makes spectral cues dominate over spatial cues.
+While cMPDR does benefit from more microphones in real-data experiments (\cref{fig:dregon-160-sisdr-m,fig:dregon-160-stoi-m}) and in additional synthetic experiments with $\beta=0.65$ (not shown), it already performs well even with a single microphone.
 Finally, \cref{fig:res-synth-snr} presents SI-SDR as a function of interferer SNR (iSNR).
-In the low-SNR regime, both the proposed and oracle cMVDR outperform the oracle MVDR, confirming their robustness.
-At SNRs above \SI{10}{\decibel}, the cyclic methods perform similarly to the benchmark, as expected from \cref{eq:res_noise_cmvdr:factor}.
+In the low-SNR regime, both the proposed and oracle cMPDR outperform the oracle MPDR, confirming their robustness.
+At iSNRs above \SI{10}{\decibel}, the cyclic methods perform similarly to the benchmark, consistent with \cref{eq:res_noise_cmvdr:factor}.